 Danny DeVito was Steven Spielberg 's first choice for the part of Barney.
 DeVito felt his acting style was too gruff to properly portray Barney, and turned the part down.
-Subsequently, it was DeVito who recommended Rick Moranis for the part.
+Subsequently, DeVito recommended Rick Moranis for the part.

-The "Bowling Alley" sequence was almost not in the movie.
-It was added at the last moment, because Fred's "Twinkle Toes" bowling style was such a big part of the series, they felt they couldn't leave it out.
+The "Bowling Alley" scene, (that was Fred Flintstone's favorite hobby) was almost not in the movie, it was added at the last moment, especially to add five minutes to the length of filming, so it would surpass 90 minutes, (without the Opening Credits & Closing Credits) because Fred's "Twinkle Toes" bowling style was such a big part of the series, they felt they couldn't leave it out.

-The appearance of the saber-tooth at the end of the movie marks one of the first - if not _the_ first - time for a furry CG character in a feature film.
+The appearance of the Fred Flintstone's saber-toothed cat marks one of the first, if not the first time for a furry CG character in a feature film.
 A specific, complex algorithm (for its time) had to be developed to calculate the movement of every single hair of the fur.

 The restaurant in which Barney is working as a busboy is called The Cavern on the Green, a reference to The Tavern on the Green in Manhattan's Central Park.
 The Tavern on the Green is where Louis Tully, also played by Rick Moranis, is attacked and possessed by the Terror Dog form of Vinz Clortho (The Keymaster) in Ghostbusters (1984).